 - Storage Cabinet– or closet for homeschool materials that are not books.
 We have one large wooden cabinet which was a very special gift from specials friends and we have bookcases in our basement which hold everything else.

-- Project Work Space- We wanted to provide a place where each of our kids could work on their own and plan and work on projects.
-Click to see how the kids (and parents too!) have set up their project workspaces.
+- Project Work Space– We wanted to provide a place where each of our kids could work on their own and plan and work on projects.
+This is an essential for us because a place for diving into and leaving out their work is important.

 Using Walls for a Homeschool Learning Environment